pdoehle/swc-notes/sql-ecol.md

     - "Browse Data"
   - Each field is usually represented as a *column*.
     - "Browse Data"
-  - Records usually have a unique identifier, called a *key*, which is stored as one of its fields.
+  - Records usually have a unique identifier, called a *primary key*, which is stored as one of its fields.
 - The "Execute SQL" tab is where we type in the queries we will be making.
 - Data in tables have types.
 All values in a field must have the same type.
   - "Database Structure"